TISS Logo

 Total Rs.

-Note: Caution Deposit and Library Deposit will be returned to the student on completion of the Course).
+Caution Deposit and Library Deposit will be returned to the student on completion of the programme).
 Fees are payable at one-go.
 Fees are non-refundable.

 Dr. Aparna Joshi,